 Because everyone asks, and in the interest of full disclosure, I do tend to cruise for free, or almost free.
 It is a responsibility I take very seriously.
 No one ever tells me what to write, or how to write it, nor am I ever paid to write something.
-Everything published here represents my own personal thoughts and opinions. (the flip-side: I spend an ungodly amount of time in airplanes, taxis, and nondescript airport hotels and my dog and fiancee both give me the evil eye every time I pull my suitcase out.)
+Everything published here represents my own personal thoughts and opinions. (the flip-side: I spend an ungodly amount of time in airplanes, taxis, and nondescript airport hotels.
+Have you seen Taken 2 ten times on an airplane?
+I have.)

 If there’s something wrong on a cruise that poses a significant issue, you’ll know about it.
 If the cruise line doesn’t deliver what it promised, you’ll hear about it on my Live Voyage Reports.

 On the flipside, I don’t believe in being negative just for the sake of it, nor do I believe that every positive must be countered with a negative.
-I will champion the ships, sailings and lines that I like, simple as that.
+This isn’t some black-light 60 Minutes special where they start moving the furniture around.
+I’ll always tell you what the product is like, who would enjoy it, and what to look for.
+You can make the decision whether or not it’s right for you – a system I believe is fair and more trustworthy than relying on star rankings.
+But, I should add that I will champion the ships, sailings and lines that I like.
+Simple as that.

 Believe me, I have a great time on any cruise – but unlike most passengers, I am up at 5:00am most mornings taking photographs, in order to showcase public rooms when most people are still asleep.
 I make a point to experience as much as I can, and then write my thoughts and observations down that day.
 Which means I spend a good two-to-three hours each evening with my laptop open, writing.